Teach Me

 Developed by psychologist Carol Dweck, PhD, growth and fixed mindsets are two different beliefs about our skills and abilities.
 A fixed mindset is like a closed door, while a growth mindset opens doors to endless possibilities.

-“A fixed mindset is the belief that your basic knowledge and talents are set in stone – you’re either born with it, or you’re not – and nothing is going to change,” Dr. Dimberg said.
+“A fixed mindset is the belief that your basic knowledge, intelligence and talents are set in stone – you’re either born with it, or you’re not – and nothing is going to change,” Dr. Dimberg said.
 “But a growth mindset is the belief that knowledge and talents can be improved through hard work, practice and dedication.”

 Fixed mindset: “I can’t do it”